derDieDasJojo/postgres-backup/README.md

-    POSTGRES_HOST      the host/ip of your postgres database POSTGRES_PORT      the port number of your postgres database POSTGRES_USER      the username of your postgres database POSTGRES_PASS      the password of your postgres database POSTGRES_DB        the database name to dump.
+    POSTGRES_HOST      the host/ip of your postgres database POSTGRES_PORT      the port number of your postgres database POSTGRES_USER      the username of your postgres database PGPASSWORD      the password of your postgres database POSTGRES_DB        the database name to dump.
 Default: `--all-databases` EXTRA_OPTS      the extra options to pass to pg_dump command CRON_TIME       the interval of cron job to run pg_dump. `0 0 * * *` by default, which is every day at 00:00